The Vindication of Magnitude-Based Inference

 Should researchers make probabilistic assertions about the true (population) value of effects?
 Absolutely, especially for clinically important effects, where implementation of a possibly beneficial effect in a clinical or other applied setting carries with it the risk of harm.
 We use the term risk of harm to refer to the probability that the true or population mean effect has the opposite of the intended benefit, such as an impairment rather than an enhancement of a measure of health or performance.
 It does not refer to risk of harm in a given individual, which requires consideration of individual differences or responses, nor does it refer to risk of harmful side effects, which requires a different analysis.
 Magnitude-based inference is up-front with the chances of benefit and the risk of harm for clinical effects, and the chances of trivial and substantial magnitudes for non-clinical effects.
 This feature is perhaps the greatest strength of MBI.

 Unfortunately, full Bayesians disown us, because we prefer not to turn belief into an informative subjective prior.
 Meanwhile, NHST-trained statisticians disown us, because we do not test hypotheses.
 MBI is therefore well placed to be a practical haven between a Bayesian rock and an NHST hard place.
 (Others have attempted hybrids of Bayes and NHST, albeit with different goals.
 See the technical notes.)
-From Bayesians we adapt valid probabilistic statements about the true effect, based on a minimally informative prior.
-From NHST we adapt straightforward computational methods and assumptions, and we compute error rates for decisions based on sufficiently low or high probabilities for the true effect.
-Whether these error rates are acceptable is an issue we will address shortly.
+From Bayesians we adapt valid probabilistic statements about the true effect, based on the minimally informative dispersed uniform prior.
+From frequentists (advocates of NHST) we adapted straightforward computational methods and assumptions, and we computed error rates for decisions based not on the null hypothesis but on sufficiently low or high probabilities for the qualitative magnitude of the true effect.
+The name magnitude-based inference therefore seems justifiable, but in the Methods sections of manuscripts, authors could or should note that it is a legitimate form of Bayesian inference with the minimally informative dispersed uniform prior, citing the present article.
+The appropriate reference for the decision probabilities is the progressive statistics article in Medicine and Science in Sports and Exercise (2009).
+Whether the resulting error rates are acceptable is an issue we will address shortly.

 There is a logical inconsistency in Sainani's "qualitative judgment" of confidence intervals.
 In her view, it is not appropriate to make a probabilistic assertion about the true magnitude of the effect, but it is appropriate to interpret the magnitude of the lower and upper confidence limits.
 The problem with this approach is that it all depends on the level of the confidence interval, so she is in fact making a quantitative judgment.
 Indeed, such judgments are actually nothing more or less than magnitude-based inference, the only difference being the width of the confidence interval.
 Towards the end of her critique she cites "an excellent reference on how to interpret confidence intervals (Curran-Everett, 2009)."
 Here is a quote from that article: "A conﬁdence interval is a range that we expect, with some level of conﬁdence, to include the true value of a population parameter… a confidence interval focuses our attention on the scientific importance of some experimental result."
 In the three examples he gives, Curran-Everett states that the true effect is "probably" within the confidence interval or "could range" from the lower to the upper confidence limit.
 Again, this interpretation is quantitative, with probably and could defined by the level of confidence of the confidence interval.